Grappling with attacks, U.S. leaders ask Muslim Americans to fight back

 "To some degree, that is something that has to come from within the Muslim community itself," Obama said at a news conference in Antalya, Turkey, after the G20 summit.
 "I think there have been times where there has not been enough pushback against extremism."

 "There's more denunciations coming from the Muslim community - not just now but for 14 years.
-Mosques are speaking out left and right," said Rizwan Jaka, a trustee of the Virginia center.
+Mosques are speaking out left and right," said Rizwan Jaka, a trustee of the Virginia centre.

-The center has been working with local and federal law enforcement and created think tanks and nonprofit organizations dedicated to counter-radicalization, he said.
+The centre has been working with local and federal law enforcement and created think tanks and nonprofit organizations dedicated to countre-radicalisation, he said.

-But people who get radicalized tend not to go to mosques or be involved in their communities, which makes them harder to spot, he said.
+But people who get radicalised tend to go to mosques or be involved in their communities, which makes them harder to spot, he said.

-The center's imam, Mohamed Magid, said his center will try to do more to help parents keep children from being influenced by extremist ideology online.
+The centre's imam, Mohamed Magid, said his centre will try to do more to help parents keep children from being influenced by extremist ideology online.

 "We are out there fighting this war," Magid said.
 "We are not scared of (Islamic State).
 I don't care - we are not going to hide."